AlvaroMaceda/notesclub/README.md

 rails db:setup
 ```

-This will create the database and populate it with a demo user:
+This demo user will have been created:
 ```
 email: marie@curie.com
 password: mariecurie